Volunteer for SDC's Free Tax Preparation Program

 - Bilingual helpful, but not required

-In addition to completing the VITA Volunteer Application, you MUST complete and submit the Background Information Disclosure in a timely manner as required by the Internal Revenue Service.
-Due to the COVID-19 pandemic, training will be a guided self-study.
+Due to the COVID-19 pandemic, training will be a guided self-study with limited classroom sessions.
 Once approved, you will be contacted to set up the guided self-study training through the certification process.

-Please note, due to the COVID-19 pandemic, all tax sites require face coverings and social distancing is practiced.
+All tax sites require face coverings and social distancing is practiced.
 Customer drop-off and pick-up methods are in place to minimize customer contact.
+Please visit SDC’s VITA Free Tax Preparation webpage to learn more about the program.

 CR-Social Development Commission is an Equal Opportunity Employer and Service Provider and does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 If you need this information interpreted to a language you understand or in a different format, please contact La Toya Jones, Equal Opportunity Officer, at 414-906-2823 or firstname.lastname@example.org..
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.